Experience in your sector

 The importance of good governance

-As the sector transitions from the previous consents regime to the new devolved notification and registration environment, governance is more important than ever before.
+As the housing association sector transitions from the previous consents regime to the new devolved notification and registration environment, governance is more important than ever before.
 With greater freedom, each registered provider needs to be operating effectively, with full transparency, and good governance needs to be seen to be top of the organisation’s agenda.

 It is vital to put a system of checks and balances in place to prevent conflicts of interest between service users and ensure a diverse board composition to support effective decision-making.